MasterElijah97/CLICalendar/README.md

 ## How to use
 1. Open executable file
 2. Write 'help'.
-It will shoq list of supported commands
+It will show the list of supported commands
 3. If you want to use synchronization give this app rights to create directories and copy files

 ## Description of the items you can use